-(1) Clean energy compliance report.
+- (1) Clean energy compliance report.
 Unless otherwise ordered by the commission, each electric utility must file a clean energy compliance report with the commission by July 1, 2026, and at least every four years thereafter.
-The report must:

-(a) Demonstrate that the utility met its specific targets;

-(b) Demonstrate that the utility met its interim targets;
+The report must: - (a) Demonstrate Address whether that the utility has met its specific targets, and if not, explain why; - (b) Demonstrate Address whether that the utility has met its interim targets, and if not, explain why;

-(c) Demonstrate that the specific actions the utility took made progress toward meeting the clean energy transfomration standards at the lowest reasonable cost;

-(d) Include updated indicator values and demonstrate that the specific actions the utility took are consistent with the requirements in WAC 480-100-610(4)(c), including:

-(i) an analysis that the benefits and reductions of burdens have accrued or will reasonably accrue to intended customers, including highly impacted communities and vulnerable populations; and

-(ii) a description of any changes to the indicators from those included in the utility's clean energy implementation plan (CEIP) and how those changes are consistent with the requirements in WAC 480-100-610(4)(c);

-(e) Demonstrate that the utility engaged in meaningful customer engagement consistent with the requirements in WAC 480-100-655 for the development or update of indicators related to WAC 480-100-610(4)(c) and in the development and selection of activities;
+- (c) Demonstrate that the specific actions the utility took made progress toward meeting the clean energy transformation transformation standards at the lowest reasonable cost; - (d) Include updated indicator values and demonstrate that the specific actions the utility took are consistent with the requirements in WAC 480-100-610(4)(c), including: - (i) an analysis that the benefits and reductions of burdens have accrued or will reasonably accrue to intended customers, including highly impacted communities and vulnerable populations; and - (ii) a description of any changes to the indicators from those included in the utility's clean energy implementation plan (CEIP) and how those changes are consistent with the requirements in WAC 480 100 610(4)(c); - (d) Provide a description of the utility's equity advisory group process and outcomes Demonstrate that the utility engaged in meaningful customer engagement consistent with the requirements in WAC 480-100-655 for the development or update of indicators related to WAC 480-100-610(4)(c) and in the development and selection of activities;

+Commented [PSE53]: The introductory sentence in (d) is sufficient - the additional detail in (i) and (ii) is overly prescriptive and may not be flexible enough.
-(f) Include the actual incremental cost of compliance as required in WAC 480-100-660(4);

-(g) Include all of the information found in the annual progress report as described in subsection 3 of this section for the fourth year of the CEIP;

-(h) Include a summary of the data found in the annual progressreports as described in subsection 3 of this section;

-(i) Document the use of any alternative compliance options as described in RCW 19.405.040(1)(b);

-(j) Provide a description of how the utility maintained the safety, reliable operation, and balancing of the electric system; and

-(k) Include the data input files made available in native format per WAC 480-100-655(9) as an appendix.

-(2) Clean Energy Compliance Report Review Process.
+- (e) Include the actual incremental cost of compliance as required in WAC 480-100-660(4); - (f) Include all of the information found in the annual progress report as described in subsection 3 of this section for the fourth year of the CEIP; - (g) Include a summary of the data found in the annual progress reports as described in subsection 3 of this section; - (h) Document the use of any alternative compliance options as described in RCW 19.405.040(1)(b); - (i) Provide a description of how the utility maintained the safety, reliable operation, and balancing of the electric system; - (j) Include the data input files made available in native - (2) Clean Energy Compliance Report Review Process. - (a) |Interested persons may file written comments with the commission regarding a utility's clean energy compliance report

+Commented [PSE54]: PSE is committed to meaningful customer engagement but believes that is too subjective of a bar to establish in rule.
+PSE suggests that the CEIP provide a description of the equity advisory group process and its outcomes.

+Commented [PSE55]: This is broadly written and seems beyond the scope of a clean energy compliance report.

+Commented [PSE56]: See prior comments on this topic.

-(a) Interested persons may file written comments with the commission regarding a utility's clean energy compliance report within sixty days of the utility's filing unless the commission states otherwise.
+within sixty days of the utility's filing unless the commission states otherwise.